tiprankstipranks

 We have only operated as an independent, publicly traded company since July 3, 2023, and our historical combined financial information is not necessarily representative of the results we would have achieved as an independent, publicly traded company and may not be a reliable indicator of our future results.

-We derived the historical financial information prior to July 3, 2023 included in this Form 10-K from BorgWarner's consolidated financial statements, and this information does not necessarily reflect the results of operations and financial position we would have achieved as an independent, publicly traded company during the periods presented, or those that we will achieve in the future.
-This is primarily because of the following factors: - Prior to the Spin-Off, we operated as part of BorgWarner, and BorgWarner performed various corporate functions for us.
-Our historical combined financial information reflects allocations of corporate expenses from BorgWarner for these functions.
-These allocations may not reflect the costs we will incur for similar services in the future as an independent, publicly traded company. - We entered into transactions with BorgWarner that did not exist prior to the Spin-Off, such as BorgWarner's provision of transition and other services, and undertook indemnification obligations, which caused us to incur new costs. - Our historical combined financial information does not reflect changes that we expect to experience in the future as a result of our separation from BorgWarner, including changes in the financing, cash management, operations, cost structure, and employee needs of our business.
-As part of BorgWarner, we enjoyed certain benefits from BorgWarner's operating diversity, reputation, size, purchasing power, ability to borrow, and available capital for investments, and we will lose these benefits after the Spin-Off.
-As an independent entity, we may be unable to purchase goods, services, and technologies, obtain insurance and health care benefits, computer software licenses, or other services or licenses, or access capital markets, on terms as favorable to us as those we obtained as part of BorgWarner prior to the Spin-Off, and our results of operations may be adversely affected.
-In addition, our historical combined financial statements do not include an allocation of interest expense comparable to the interest expense we will incur as a result of the Internal Restructuring and the Spin-Off, including interest expense in connection with our incurrence of indebtedness.
-Following the Spin-Off, we also face additional costs and demands on management's time associated with being an independent, publicly traded company, including costs and demands related to investor and public relations, public financial reporting and corporate governance, including board of director fees and expenses.
+We derived the historical financial information prior to July 3, 2023 included in this Form 10-K from the Former Parent's consolidated financial statements, and this information does not necessarily reflect the results of operations and financial position we would have achieved as an independent, publicly traded company during the periods presented, or those that we will achieve in the future.
+This is primarily because of the following factors: - Prior to the Spin-Off, we operated as part of the Former Parent, and the Former Parent performed various corporate functions for us.
+Our historical combined financial information reflects allocations of corporate expenses from the Former Parent for these functions.
+These allocations may not reflect the costs we have incurred, and will continue to incur in the future, for similar services as an independent, publicly traded company. - We entered into transactions with the Former Parent that did not exist prior to the Spin-Off, such as the Former Parent's provision of transition and other services, and undertook indemnification obligations, which caused us to incur new costs. - Our historical combined financial information does not reflect changes that we expected to experience, and have experienced, as a result of our separation from the Former Parent, including changes in the financing, cash management, operations, cost structure, and employee needs of our business.
+In addition, our historical combined financial statements do not include an allocation of interest expense comparable to the interest expense we incurred as a result of the Spin-Off, including interest expense in connection with our incurrence of indebtedness relating to the Spin-Off.
+Following the Spin-Off, we have also faced additional costs and demands on management's time associated with being an independent, publicly traded company, including costs and demands related to investor and public relations, public financial reporting and corporate governance, including board of director fees and expenses.
 For additional information about our past financial performance and the basis of presentation of our historical combined financial statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical financial statements and the notes thereto.

 Accounting & Financial Operations - Risk 2

-Goodwill and indefinite-lived intangible assets, which are subject to periodic impairment evaluations, represent a significant portion of our total assets.
+Goodwill, indefinite-lived intangible assets and long-lived assets, which are subject to periodic impairment evaluations, represent a significant portion of our total assets.
 An impairment charge on these assets could have an adverse impact on our business, financial condition and results of operations.

 We have recorded goodwill and indefinite-lived intangible assets related to acquisitions.
-We periodically assess these assets to determine if they are impaired.
+We periodically assess these assets, along with long-lived assets, to determine if they are impaired.
 Significant negative industry or macroeconomic trends, disruptions to our business, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of the assets, dispositions, and market capitalization declines may impair these assets.
-We review goodwill and indefinite-lived intangible assets for impairment either annually or whenever changes in circumstances indicate that the carrying value may not be recoverable.
+We review goodwill, indefinite-lived intangible assets and long-lived assets for impairment either annually or whenever changes in circumstances indicate that the carrying value may not be recoverable.
+In conducting our goodwill impairment analysis, we compare the fair value of the segment to the related net book value.
+In conducting our impairment analysis of indefinite-lived intangible assets and long-lived assets, we compare the fair value of the assets to the related net book values if indicators of impairment are identified.
 The risk of impairment to goodwill and indefinite-lived intangible assets is higher during the early years following an acquisition.
 This is because the fair values of these assets align very closely with what was paid to acquire the reporting units to which these assets are assigned.
 As a result, the difference between the carrying value of the reporting unit and its fair value (typically referred to as "headroom") is smaller at the time of acquisition.
 Until this headroom grows over time, due to business growth or lower carrying value of the reporting unit, a relatively small decrease in reporting unit fair value can trigger impairment charges.
 When impairment charges are triggered, they tend to be material due to the size of the assets involved.
 Future acquisitions could present similar risks.
 Any charges relating to such impairments could adversely affect our business, financial condition and results of operations in the periods recognized.

 Debt & Financing - Risk 1